Barbie in a Mermaid Tale

-Barbie in a Mermaid Tale is a 2010 animated adventure film directed by Adam L. Wood and produced by Mattel Entertainment with Rainmaker Entertainment.
+Barbie in a Mermaid Tale is a 2010 CGI-animated adventure film directed by Adam L. Wood and produced by Mattel Entertainment with Rainmaker Entertainment.
 It was released to DVD on March 9, 2010, and later made its television premiere on Nickelodeon on April 4, 2010.
 The seventeenth entry in the Barbie film series, it was followed by a 2012 sequel, Barbie in a Mermaid Tale 2.
-It revolves around Merliah Summers, a surfing champion who learns she is half-mermaid and sets out for an undersea adventure to rescue her mother, the queen of an ocean kingdom.
+It revolves around Merliah Summers, a surfing champion who learns she is a mermaid princess and sets out for an underwater adventure to save her long-lost mother, the queen of an ocean kingdom.

 Official description

 "Barbie stars as Merliah, a surfing champion from Malibu.
 One minute she's a normal teenager and the next she learns a shocking family secret: she's a mermaid!
 Merliah and her dolphin friend Zuma set off on an undersea adventure to rescue her mother, the queen of Oceana.
 With help from her new mermaid friends, Merliah saves the ocean kingdom.
 In the end, she discovers what makes you different can also be your greatest strength."